erwanm/PowerGraph/README.md

+# About this fork

+[This repository](https://github.com/erwanm/PowerGraph) is a fork from [this other repository](https://github.com/jakelever/PowerGraph) which is itself a fork from [the original PowerGraph repository](https://github.com/jegonzal/PowerGraph).
+Neither the original repository nor the two forks are maintained.
+The purpose of this fork was to update the installation scripts: a few broken dependencies links were fixed in 2019, at the time this fork was the most up to date and it was possible to install the software sucessfully.
+In the future it's very likely that more parts are going to break.

+The below documentation is from [the original repository](https://github.com/jegonzal/PowerGraph).

 # GraphLab PowerGraph v2.2

 ## UPDATE: For a signficant evolution of this codebase, see GraphLab Create which is available for download at [turi.com](https://turi.com)